OracleLinuxWorld/vagrantKafka/README.md

 Ansible will be installed on the guest VM automatically.

-# VirtualBox file transfer mechanism:
+# VirtualBox file transfer mechanism

 To be able to use the VirtualBox default transfer mechanism for the Ansible playbooks we need the VirtualBox utilities installed on the guest VM.